Burst tyre and speed contributed to Anthony Joshua crash, say investigators

 AI generated

-LAGOS - A Nigeria traffic compliance agency said on Dec 30 that preliminary investigations showed the car involved in an accident in which former world heavyweight champion Anthony Joshua survived had a burst tyre before hitting a stationary truck.
+LAGOS – A Nigerian traffic compliance agency said on Dec 30 preliminary investigations showed that the car involved in an accident in which former world boxing heavyweight champion Anthony Joshua survived had a burst tyre before hitting a stationary truck.

-Joshua, 36, was admitted at Lagos’ Duchess International Hospital, according to the Traffic Compliance and Enforcement Agency (TRACE) in Ogun state, where the accident occurred.
+Joshua, 36, was admitted to Lagos’ Duchess International Hospital, according to the Traffic Compliance and Enforcement Agency in Ogun state, where the accident occurred.

-The smash happened on the morning of Dec 29 on a main road linking Lagos and Ibadan in the south-west of the country.
+The smash happened on the morning of Dec 29 on a main road linking the commercial capital Lagos and Ibadan in the south-west of the country.

 “In the course of that, the front tyre on the passenger side burst,” he said.